-• This relates to the Commission's (Productivity Commission, 2022) interest elsewhere in "realising the full potential of evidence-based research", it is critical to recognise that using research well is complex, skilled work.
+• In relation to the Commission's information request 2.1, "realising the full potential of evidence-based research" for more equitable educational improvement, it is critical to recognise that using research well is complex, skilled work.
 Efforts to increase and improve the use of research need to respond to educators' current challenges (limited use, insufficient time, poor access) and leverage potential enablers (leaders, professional learning, collaboration).
 While system-level approaches can be drawn from other sectors such as health, it is critical that they are carefully contextualised for education.